Behemyth/Household/README.md

 ## Development Setup

-Must be run through WSL
+Must be run through WSL, and not on the shared mount.

 Install the python dependencies with the `pdm` tool